rexyim/notes/dig.md

 ># Host
-> host is a simple utility for performing DNS lookups.
+> host is also a simple utility for performing DNS lookups.
 It is normally used to convert names to IP addresses and vice versa.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjE0Nzk0NTc3LDU5OTMzODU5NSwxOTIwNz
+eyJoaXN0b3J5IjpbMTE3MDkzMzAyOCw1OTkzMzg1OTUsMTkyMD
-MwMzc1LDEyOTAyOTgxMiwtNDUxNDU1MTYxLDIwNDAyOTc2MjJd
+czMDM3NSwxMjkwMjk4MTIsLTQ1MTQ1NTE2MSwyMDQwMjk3NjIy
-fQ==
+XX0=
 -->